schultzh/schultzh/pages/about.md

 section: about
 intro_paragraph: |
-  ![move in day picture](assets/img/uploads/move_in.png) What do you want to be when you grow up?
+  ![move in day picture](assets/img/uploads/move_in.png)
 ---
 I was lucky to discover my passion for technology in high school.
 As a junior studying at Allegheny College, I am learning how that passion intersects with the world around me.